-- (iii) Decks raised above the ground in such a manner as to permit the natural flow of any surface water. - (iv) Potable water supply wells - (v) Maintenance of existing docking structures - (vi) Control of aquatic weeds by harvesting - (vii) Control of exotic weeds in accordance with NH RSA 487:17 - (viii) Installation of culverts or rock fords for driveways or woods roads where wetland impact is less than three thousand square feet on existing lots approved prior to March 11, 1997 - (ix) Bridge crossings - (x) Temporary crossings for maintenance of utility pipes or lines, or for transportation of forestry products - (xi) Projects located in the right-of way of an existing public road - (xii) Temporary coffer dams for repair or replacement of existing structures - (xiii) Pond construction in poorly drained soils only - (xiv) Restoration of altered or dredged wetlands - (xv) Construction of nature trails in accordance with BMP's for Erosion Control During Trail Maintenance and Construction, as amended. - (xvi) Buffer disturbances of less than 3,000 square feet for driveway access.
-Buffer disturbances greater than 3,000 square feet shall require Planning Board Approval.
-Buffer disturbances do not need approval from the NH Wetlands Bureau. - (xvii) Buffer disturbances for proposed driveway/roads require Planning Board approval.
-The location of proposed driveway/roadways shall, to the maximum extent possible, be located outside of Buffer zones and Wetlands. - (xviii) Stormwater management facilities in accordance with New Hampshire Department of Environmental Services Alteration of Terrain Regulations.
+- (iii) Decks raised above the ground in such a manner as to permit the natural flow of any surface water. - (iv) Potable water supply wells - (v) Maintenance of existing docking structures - (vi) Control of aquatic weeds by harvesting - (vii) Control of exotic weeds in accordance with NH RSA 487:17 - (viii) Installation of culverts or rock fords for driveways or woods roads where wetland impact is less than three thousand square feet on existing lots approved prior to March 11, 1997 - (ix) Bridge crossings - Temporary crossings for maintenance of utility pipes or lines, or for transportation of forestry products - (xi) Projects located in the right-of way of an existing public road - (xii) Temporary coffer dams for repair or replacement of existing structures - (xiii) Pond construction in poorly drained soils only - (xiv) Restoration of altered or dredged wetlands - (xv) Construction of nature trails in accordance with BMP's for Erosion Control During Trail Maintenance and Construction, as amended. - (xvi) Buffer disturbances for driveway access.
+Buffer disturbances do not need approval from the NH Wetlands Bureau. - (xvii) Buffer disturbances for Planning Board approved subdivision road access. - (xviii) Stormwater management facilities in accordance with New Hampshire Department of Environmental Services Alteration of Terrain Regulations.